 These fisheries represent the majority of the BC commercial fisheries that harvested chum salmon in recent years.
-In this report, each unit of certification has been scored separately.
+In this report, each unit of certification has been scored separately and the report presents the scores and final certification results for the three units of certification excepting the North Coast and Central Coast.